-Last October, were back in Los Angeles visiting family ... and took time to visit the Warner Brothers Studios.
-It was our son's 17th birthday, and thought it might be fun to connect with his cousins who had recently returned from living overseas for several years and experience a part of Los Angeles that was new and different.
+Last October, were back in Los Angeles visiting family and took time to visit the Warner Brothers Studios.
+It was our son's 17th birthday, and thought it might be fun to connect with his cousins (who had recently returned from living overseas for several years) and experience something new and different is Los Angeles.

 Back in 2008, when we were living in Los Angeles, my wife and had a chance to visit Warner Bros.
 Here's a link.

 Back then, our kids were too young to go on the tour.
 The tour actually has a minimum age limit of 8 years old.
 Which is a good thing.
-It's not that there's such that's scary or inappropriate.
+It's not that it's so scary or inappropriate.
 It just that younger kids would be bored.
 If you're thinking about visiting, as a parent I'd suggest a minimum age of 13.
 Actually, 15+ would be ideal.

 Unlike Universal, Warner Brothers is not a theme park.
 It's a real working studio.
 Every tour is different.
 Some areas might be off limits due to current production.
 Other times, you can literally get out and touch the sets.
 And, as the groups are limited to just 14 people, you can ask lots of questions.